 Know Your Needs

 While your budget may play a part in your decision, there are other factors for you to consider.
-Will you be expecting a great deal of traffic at first, or will you only require a small site that can accommodate a moderate amount of traffic?
+For example, will you expect a great deal of traffic first, or will you only require a small site that can accommodate a moderate amount of traffic?
 Be realistic here.
 You may envision yourself already successful, but a smaller site that has the option to grow with you over time might be better for now.
 You also need to ask yourself how well you can handle the technical side of website management.
-If you are handy with this, you can choose a host that offers almost no support.
-If, on the other hand, you are new to all things website, you will want to look for a host that provides much more technical support.
+If you are handy with this, you can choose a host with almost no support.
+If, on the other hand, you are new to all things websites, you will want to look for a host that provides much more technical support.
 Once you have narrowed things down by asking yourself these questions, it is time to look for a website that can offer you the features you want at a price you can afford.

 Compare Cost and Features

-The first thing to consider is what all is included in the plan tier you are considering.
-Look for hosts that can offer you the items you will need the most.
-One plan may appear less expensive, but you could end up paying out more if the basic necessities are only available as add-ons at an additional cost.
+The first thing to consider is what is included in the plan tier you are considering.
+Look for hosts that can offer you the most items you will need.
+One plan may appear less expensive, but you could pay out more if the necessities are only available as add-ons at an additional cost.
 Most hosting options offer several packages, or tiers, that include different start-up features.
 When considering the cost, determine if things like added support are included in the price.
 Will the host automatically back things up for you, and how often will this be done?
-Take your time examining the plans thoroughly and don’t base your decision solely on cost.
+Take your time examining the plans thoroughly, and don’t base your decision solely on cost.

-The greatest judge of anything, whether it is a product or a website host, is how well it is considered to be by those who already use it.
+The most excellent judge of anything, whether a product or a website host, is how well it is considered by those who already use it.
 Your third step is to ask.

 Ask Real Users

 Visit websites that offer users a chance to leave honest reviews.
 If you depend only on the host’s website, you will be led to believe nobody else can match them.
 After all, they want your business.
 Read as many honest reviews as possible.
-Make lists of the positive and negative aspects of each of the hosts you are considering.
-Once you have gone through a fair amount of these, you should have lists of both the pros and cons of each one.
+Make lists of the positive and negative aspects of each host you are considering.
+Once you have gone through a fair amount of these, you should have lists of the pros and cons of each.
 Here is where you decide how important each of these is to you.
-It is especially important to look at items that keep coming up in many of the reviews.
+Looking at items that keep coming up in many reviews is essential.
 If these are all negative reviews, and the item appears in most of them, it may be better to eliminate that host as a choice.
 The greater the number of reviews you have, the better the decision can be made.
-If it seems that every review is positive, you may want to question the accuracy of how the review site chooses the posting of reviews.
+If every review seems optimistic, you may want to question the accuracy of how the review site chooses the posting of reviews.
 Every host is going to have a mixture of positive and negative reviews.
 Your job is to determine what factors into each of these and then decide for yourself how important each is to your personal needs.

 Now that you know the choice of a host can help determine how successful your website is and understand what you personally need in a host, you can make a better decision.
-Knowing the three important questions you need to ask will help ensure that you have the greatest chance of choosing a host that best fits your needs.
-Figuring out what you need and who has successfully met those same needs in other users is more than three-quarters of the battle.
+Knowing the three critical questions you need to ask will help ensure you have the most excellent chance of choosing a host that best fits your needs.
+Figuring out what you need and who has successfully met those exact needs in other users is more than three-quarters of the battle.
 Every website is different, and no one answer can fit all of them.
-While no host can guarantee your website will be a total success because a lot of that will be determined by factors such as content and marketing, having a host that fits your needs will take a great deal of technical pressure off of you.
+While no host can guarantee your website will succeed because a lot of that will be determined by factors such as content and marketing, having a host that fits your needs will take a great deal of technical pressure off of you.
 This will free up your energy to concentrate on creating the best website to represent you.
 Once you have the hosting in place and the website active, it will be your time to shine.